waynodiablo/Oystercard/pills/development_workflow.md

-#Github Workflow

-# Our process for adding a new feature/fixing a bug on one of our engineering repos
+# Development workflow

-1. Create a Github issue in the relevant repository relating to the feature/bug.
+1. Create a Github issue in the relevant repository relating to the user story or bug.

 2. When you are ready to work on the story (normally as part of a sprint - it will be moved in the to-do column during the sprint kick-off meeting), create a branch that begins with the issue number and then explains the task at hand, e.g. `295-dates-on-apply-page`.